endgame-hq/mcp/docs/guides/tool-reference.md

 Sets up the app directory for deployment to the Endgame platform by ensuring a dotfile exists with essential details.

-**When to use:** Only run this when an error from another tool suggests to run this.

 ### Parameters

 | Parameter | Type | Required | Description |